St Mary's Church, Reigate

 In 1992 Babette made contact with me again when her father died.
 We met again in the Easter of 1993 and at long last, fell head over heels in love.

-Between March 1994 and Feb 1997 we managed to produce three children and even got married in their somewhere, but neither of us could ever remember the date, which was a relief because it meant I never disappointed her for not giving her flowers on our anniversary.
+Between March 1994 and February 1997 we managed to produce three children and even got married in there somewhere, but neither of us could ever remember the date, which was a relief because it meant I never disappointed her for not giving her flowers on our anniversary.

-Now, Babette was a great cook and so, when she moved over here, to live with a bloke who had not one but two cookshops to his name, that might well have boded well.
-However her opinion of shop owners was low and she thought all retailers would sell their grandmothers if it turned a profit, and when I suggested that we could do with some help in the shop she wasn't really that keen.
-In the end I showed her that there are good retailers and there were sales driven retailers and that we came into the former category.
+Now, Babette was a great cook and so, when she moved over here to live with a bloke who had not one but two cookshops to his name, that might well have boded well.
+However her opinion of shop owners was low and she thought all retailers would sell their grandmothers if it turned a profit.
+In the end I showed her that there are good retailers and there were sales-driven retailers and that we came into the former category.

-What a compliment Tim and so succinctly put, "No small talk, No platitudes, Everything had meaning."
-That for me captures so well, some her strongest characteristics.
+What a compliment, Tim, and so succinctly put.
+“No small talk.
+No platitudes.
+Everything had meaning.”
+That for me captures so well some of her strongest characteristics.

 She was also just a lovely girl.
 Who I miss.